-SPED 5143 Adv Instruct Strat for Individ W Mild/Mod Disabilities
+SPED 5143 Advanced Instruction Strategies for Individual with Mild/Mod Disabilities

 Evidence-based instructional strategies to individualize instruction for individuals with ELN and how to select, adapt, and use these instructional strategies to promote challenging learning results in general and special curricula and to appropriately modify learning environments for individuals with ELN.
 Emphasis on the development, maintenance, and generalization of knowledge and skills across environments, settings, and the lifespan.